Luadoo/Luadoo/README.md

 ## Updates

-* April 2025: Progressive Quantization: Enhancing Stability in Binary Neural Networks (submission to MTA journal)
+* April 2025: Adaptive Multi-bit Progressive Quantization for Stable Training of Binary Neural Networks (Accepted to MTA journal)
 * May 2024: Starting to learn the diffusion model & quantization model.
 (3 months)
 * Sep 2024: Low-bit quantization PTQ for ImageNet classification.
-(Going on)
+(Ongoing)
 * June 2025: LLM-PTQ research.
 (I am doing an internship at an AI company)
 * 今天是人生第一次离职！ (I worked at the Eastern Institute of Technology in Ningbo.
 I am thankful to Professor Shen)
 * Jan 2026: Working with Zhejiang University.
 (I am thankful to Professor Huang)